 Our wedding, just like us, was very unconventional.
 We decided to run off to Hawaii and get married on the beach.
 Just the two of us.
 I’ll be honest, we did miss our friends and family during the ceremony and wished we could have hugged them all, but we also didn’t want to put them in a tricky situation.

-Hawaii, after all, is a pricey destination from the UK.
+Hawaii, after all, is a pricey destination from the UK and even more so Lithuania!
 To make it up, we promised we will have a celebration, now known as the ‘Weddibration’ (wedding + celebration) later in the year for everyone.

 Slightly recovered from the dreadful 10 hour time difference jetlag, we got up early for our wedding day.
 At 7 am we hopped into our beautiful white car rental (an unexpected upgrade from the car rental place) and set off on the road.